Javascript is not enabled.

 You’ll also be able to have a back-and-forth conversation with ChatGPT, maybe to settle an argument or read a bedtime story to your kid or grandkid.

-Until recently, ChatGPT had only limited knowledge of global events after 2021.
-That’s still the case for the free version of ChatGPT which anyone can try by visiting openai.com or by downloading its app onto your smartphone from the Apple App or Google Play stores.
+Until recently, ChatGPT had only limited knowledge of global events into early 2022.
+That’s still the case for the free version of ChatGPT, which anyone can try by visiting openai.com or by downloading its app onto your smartphone from the Apple App Store or Google Play store.

-That constraint goes away for Plus and business customers, who can now use ChatGPT-4 to browse the internet with the help of Microsoft’s Bing search engine.
-The feature is being beta tested.
+That constraint doesn't fully go away for Plus and business customers; the last update of consequence came in April 2023.
+But the Plus crowd can use ChatGPT-4 to browse the internet with the help of Microsoft’s Bing search engine.

 2. Google Bard has option to check via traditional search